RootAccessHackerspace/handbook/source/policies/rules.md

 The "Don't be a jerk" rule.
 For more information, including expected behavior, anti-harrassment policy, and details on reporting conduct violations, see the {doc}`/policies/conduct`.

+## 2. Safety rules are written in blood.
+Avoid blood.

+Follow our {doc}`/safety/guidelines` and {doc}`/safety/tools` at all times, and encourage others to do the same.

-## 2. Don't do anything illegal.
+## 3. Don't do anything illegal.

 Root Access does not condone any illegal activities.
 Don't break the law in the space, using the space's equipment, or with something you built at the space.

-## 3. Safety rules are written in blood.
-Avoid blood.

-Follow our {doc}`/safety/guidelines` and {doc}`/safety/tools` at all times, and encourage others to do the same.
+We're not a space for [black hats](https://en.wikipedia.org/wiki/Black_hat_(computer_security)); at most, our hats are lighter shades of gray.

 ## 4. Tools are for members.